 The accommodation in this resort was predominantly constructed with apartment complexes, and 4* hotels, plus a limited amount of villa properties available for holiday rental.

 Puerto del Carmen, due to it’s age, has undergone some modernisation projects over the last decade which saw a large section of The Strip converted into a 1 way system, with modern glass fronted shops, and hotels renovated including Aequora Lanzarote, La Isla y El Mar, Lanzarote Palm, Aqua Suites and the Lani Suites.
-From 2019 Puerto del Carmen is due to have two 5* hotels in operation, named as the Lava Hotel and Los Fariones.
+From 2020 Puerto del Carmen has two 5* hotels in operation, the Lava Beach Hotel and Los Fariones.

 If you’re looking for a lively resort then look no further than Puerto del Carmen.
 Centro Atlantico is the area for late night clubs, and many of the bars along The Strip offer live music entertainment.
 Both Matagorda and the old town area of Puerto del Carmen are loved by our Irish visitors, to the extent they celebrate St. Patrick’s Day with a parade.
 The island has also won the Best Winter Sun Destination award several times, from the Irish Travel Agents Association.